tyjvazum/arb/docs/src/guides/inscriptions.md

 Inscriptions are made on individual sats, using normal Bitcoin transactions that pay fees in sats, so your wallet will need some sats.

-Get a new address from your `ord` wallet by running:
+Get a new address from your `arb` wallet by running:

 ```
-ord wallet receive
+arb wallet receive
 ```

 And send it some funds.